-The Planning and Transport Committee considers all planning application which affect Melton.
+The Planning and Transport Working Group considers all planning application which affect Melton.
 In each case it decides the appropriate response to the District Council taking into consideration the effect it would have on Melton residents.
 Sometimes the impact on the village of a particular application will require consideration by the Full Council.
 It also makes sure that the views of Melton are heard in the discussions about new regional and local planning policies.

-Councillors on the Planning and Transport Committee are:
+Councillors on Planning and Transport are:

 Full copies of the applications and notes of the comments or objections made by the planning committee group can be seen at the District Council offices or at the Parish Council Office during normal opening hours.